An Edifying Vision of Marriage

 3. “My wife has lived with at least five different men since we were wed—and each of the five has been me.”

-And here are two videos:
+And here are three videos:

 1. An interview with Tim and Kathy Keller: